verdaccio/verdaccio/website/versioned_docs/version-5.x/e2e.md

 - [adobe react-spectrum](https://github.com/adobe/react-spectrum/pull/2432) _(+6k ⭐️)_
 - [Mozilla Neutrino](https://github.com/neutrinojs/neutrino) _(+3k ⭐️)_

-This is the most simple example using Verdaccio in a bash script (extracted from _create-react-app_).
+This is the simplest example using Verdaccio in a bash script (extracted from _create-react-app_).

 ```bash
 #!/bin/sh